 Within a few months of switching to Math Mammoth, my daughter was, if not enthusiastic, no longer fought me when it came to math.
 She completed the work, rather than dragging it out for hours.
 And, she didn’t require me to teach her anymore, removing another source of frustration for both of us.

-We completed the 6th grade level of Math Mammoth before she started high school.
+We completed the 5th grade level of Math Mammoth before she started high school.
 I was nervous, thinking she was behind in math, so when choosing her courses, we went for the applied math course, rather than the academic.
-And, to our surprise, not only is she not struggling at all in her math class, her math teacher wants to move her up into the academic math course!
+And, to our surprise, not only did she NOT struggle with math — it turned out that our freshman high school math course was a REPEAT of level 4 Math Mammoth.

 6. It’s mastery based.